xtdb/xtdb/docs/phase_2.md

-This area is quite time consuming, and will require work in the core query engine to support certain things, but a lot of it can happen independently at its own layer.
+This area is quite time consuming, and will require work in the core query engine to support certain things, but a lot of it can happen independently in its own layer.
 A positive is that there's a set of specifications to follow.

 #### Subscriptions